petter-holmberg/cpp-ref/classes.md

 1. Public inheritance

-    Public inheritance, models the "is-a" (or better, "works-like-a") ...or "is-implemented-in-terms-of" relationship.
+    Public inheritance, models the "is-a", or "works-like-a" relationship.
 Everything that applies to base classes must also apply to derived classes, because every derived class object is a base class object.
 [Meyers05](#Meyers05) §32

     Names in derived classes hide names in base classes.
 Under public inheritance, this is never desirable.
 To make hidden names visible again, employ `using` declarations or forwarding functions.
 [Meyers05](#Meyers05) §33